dpnishant/raptor/README.md

   - Easy to create/edit/delete signatures for new vulnerabilities and/or programming languages.

 > This tool is an attempt to help the community and start-up companies to
 > emphasize on secure-coding.
 This tool may or may not match the features/quality of commercial alternatives, nothing is guaranteed and you have been warned.
-This tool is targetted to be used by security code-reviewers and/or developers with secure-coding experience to find vulnerability entrypoints during code-audits or peer reviews.
+This tool is targeted to be used by security code-reviewers and/or developers with secure-coding experience to find vulnerability entry-points during code-audits or peer reviews.
 Please DO NOT trust the tool's output blindly.
 > This is best-used if you plug Raptor into your CI/CD pipeline.

 ### Version